Understand the SKAdNetwork data to maintain the performance level of your UA campaigns

 Paid installations attributed to organic

 In this customer example, we see that less deterministic data has been fed back since the ATT was implemented.
-Some has not been fed back by Apple in the SKAdNetwork because the users opted out.
-They therefore fall into organic.
-In this case, we clearly see that 15% is attributed to organic, whereas the true campaign structure appears more like the one on the left, and so we need to understand where this 15% has come from.
+Some have not been fed back by Apple in the SKAdNetwork because the users opted out.
+They, therefore, fall into organic.
+In this case, we clearly see that 15% is attributed to organic, whereas the true campaign structure appears more like the one on the left, so we need to understand where this 15% has come from.

 Thanks to our methodology, and our predictive modeling, we are able to re-assign these installations for a more accurate and exploitable reading of the data.